deadlyvipers/dojo_rules/introduction.md

-This is my introduction to dojo
+This is my introduction to dojo rules.
+My favorite Code School path is React